christianisaac746-ops/MPSAIPolicy/README.md

 💻 Tech Stack & Tools
 Policy Management: Microsoft Word / Google Docs (for collaborative editing)

-Policy Analysis/Integration: Generative AI (used as a tool to compare and seamlessly integrate document versions)

 Compliance Framework: FERPA (Family Educational Rights and Privacy Act)

 ✍️ Contribution / Contact
-This project was developed by [Your Name] as part of the Mcloud Public Schools administration team.
+This project was developed by Christian Rooks as part of the Mcloud Public Schools administration team.

-For inquiries regarding the policy framework or the development process, please contact [Your Email Address].
+For inquiries regarding the policy framework or the development process, please contact crooks@mcloudschools.us.